Russula vinosa

-Russula vinosa, commonly known as the darkening brittlegill, is a species of basidiomycete mushroom found in coniferous woodlands in Europe and North America in summer and early autumn.
+Russula vinosa, commonly known as the graying olive brittlegill or darkening brittlegill, is a species of basidiomycete mushroom found in coniferous woodlands in Europe and North America in summer and early autumn.
 Unlike many red-capped members of the russula genus, it is edible and mild-tasting.
 It is usually understood to have a symbiotic relationship with evergreen tree roots, except for in mountainous areas where it has occasionally associated with birches.

 Taxonomy

 Russula vinosa was originally described in the Swedish guide Svampbok, (lit.
 'Mushroom Book'), written by M. A. Lindblad for publication in 1901.
 Romel who came up with the synonymous Russula obscura was an editor for the 1913 release of the text.
 The specific epithet "vinosa" is derived from the Latin vinum "wine", likely alluding to the wine-colored cap of this species that is capable of acting as a dye.

 Description

 The cap is concave and wine to red-brown in colour, often fading to a pale white or tan in the center with age.
 The widely spaced gills are white, and adnexed or free.
 The stipe is cylindrical and white or cream colored.
 The brittle flesh is light and the taste is mild.